 Physical demands like walking and lifting

-In what capacity you worked with others
+In what capacity did you work with others

 You’ve probably heard that it’s best to describe how your disability affects you on your worst or average days, rather than your good days.
 Follow a similar principle here.
-Describe your duties at their most frequent and demanding, not as they were on the easier days at your jobs.
+Describe your duties at their most frequent and demanding, not as they were on the easier days at your job.

 Include what you had to do in specific, physical terms.
 For example, don’t just say you did “filing” — say you lifted 20-pound boxes of paper regularly.